 The cities and counties report annually to IADOT on the revenues, operations and maintenance.
 The data from these reports are used to generate annual operating and maintenance costs.
 The O&M costs of members agencies to keep the system intact.
-Table below provides members annual nonfederal aid revenue for FY 2019.
+Table below provides members annual nonfederal aid revenue for FY 2019 for Cities and FY 2020 for Counties.